jugglinmike/command-the-command-line/src/material/01-intro/02-about-course/index.md

 machine."
 A small number of commands in this course are intended to be run on your system, but most of them should be executed within the virtual machine.

-The `pc$` prompt denotes commands that are inteded to be run on your system.
+The `pc$` prompt denotes commands that are intended to be run on your system.
 We'll use the `vm$` prompt to denote the commands that are intended for the virtual machine.